Close Menu

 3. What colours are Labradors?

-“The only correct colours as listed in the Labrador Retriever Breed Standard are: wholly black, yellow or liver/chocolate.
+Labradors come in three colour varieties, which are black, chocolate and yellow.
+The Kennel Club says, “The only correct colours as listed in the Labrador Retriever Breed Standard are: wholly black, yellow or liver/chocolate.
 Yellows range from light cream to red fox.”

 4. What is the average life span of a Labrador?

-According to Pets4Homes, the UK’s most popular classfieds website for various kinds of pets, the average cost for a Kennel Club registered Labrador is £780, with a non-registered Labrador costing an average of £597.
+According to Pets4Homes, the UK’s most popular classifieds website for various kinds of pets, the average cost for a Kennel Club registered Labrador is £780, with a non-registered Labrador costing an average of £597.
 This is just the purchase price of course, there are also ongoing costs.
 These include equipment such as collar, lead, toys, bedding and a dog guard or car harness.
 You should also budget for the cost of food, pet insurance and regular vaccinations, flea and worming treatments.
 There may also be additional costs, such as training classes.

 6. Are Labradors easy to train?

+If you are thinking of getting a Labrador puppy, then there are a few things to consider.
 Labradors are generally always very eager to please, with kind and willing natures.
 This means that they are relatively easy to train.
 They also have a very high food drive meaning that they learn very quickly when there is a food reward at the end of a training session.
 They are particularly suited to training for assistance dog roles, genuinely enjoying this kind of activity.
 At Barking Mad Dog Care, we are proud to be official charity partners of Dogs for Good, a life-transforming charity, which creates partnerships between people living with disability and specially trained assistance dogs.
 We are proud to sponsor Prince, pictured below.
 He is just about to be matched with a family after completing initial training.

 Labradors are considered easy to train and are often selected to be assistance dogs like Prince